Yorkville, Tennessee: History

 John C. Kuykendall, from York District, South Carolina, first settled on the site in 1830, building a home and a store.
 Other settlers arrived shortly thereafter.
 By 1850 Yorkville was incorporated, with W.H.
 Miller as its first mayor.

 The Yorkville Hotel opened in 1840, and a flour mill and cotton gin were operating in Yorkville by 1870.

+Education

+Gibson County Special School District is the area school district.
+Gibson County High School is a comprehensive high school of the district.

 Churches

 The town has three churches: Yorkville Cumberland Presbyterian Church, Bethel Baptist Church and the Yorkville Church of Christ.